Ceolobo/Ceolobo.github.io/_posts/2020-04-19-first-post.md

 ---
 layout: post
-title: "Not-D&D with the Sky Wolf"
+title: "Not-D&D with the Wolf"
 date: 2020-04-19
 ---